Office Furniture FAQ

 How long will it take for us to receive the furniture?

 Typical lead times are about 3-4 weeks depending on what you are purchasing.
-Some products may be ordered and received faster as part of a quick ship program, but in those cases the types of furniture and finish options often become more limited.
+Some products may be ordered and received faster as part of a quick ship program, but in those cases the types of furniture and finish options may be more limited.

 What is the cost to get my product delivered?